EolnMsuk/SkipCord-2/README.md

 ## 5) Running the Bot

-From the Command Prompt (in the bot folder), run:
+Close all instances of Edge then from the Command Prompt (in the bot folder), run:

    python bot.py